bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  The closure is the inner function with the const newRoll variable.
+This allows access outside the function by calling it with the function const dansRoll.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  On the first pass the const newRoll function is identifed as being accessable inside of the function personalDice and on the second pass the function dansRoll is given access to the function newRoll by calling the function personaDice. const dansRoll is always dansRoll but the function personalDice can change.

 c.
 What is the lexical scope of `newRoll`?

+  newRoll belongs to the function personalDice.

 ### Task 3 - Stretch Goals